abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 ![Composing functions f g and c --- showing the two paths f (g c) and (f g) c as a tree.](../01_set/associativity_function_tree.svg)

-This property of functions is called *associatity*.
+This property of functions is called *associativity*.

 *Task 10:* Draw the above diagrams as internal diagrams: define three functions that compose with one another (you can use the two functions that we defined earlier, you only would have to make a third one) compose them in the two ways shown above and check if the result is the same.

-Category theory --- a hint for the definition
+### Category theory --- a hint for the definition
----

 At this point you might be worried that I had forgotten that I am supposed to talk about category theory and I am just presenting a bunch of irrelevant concepts.
 I may indeed do that sometimes, but not right now --- the fact that *functional composition* can be presented without even mentioning category theory doesn't stop it from being one of category theory's *most important concepts*.